aobutakuki/aobutakuki/README.md

 Note:
 Since I am still learning the code is likely not perfectly organized and might not be optimized to it's full potential.
 The code might also have severe limitations which I am learning how to handle and improving as time goes on.

-I enjoy self-learning but I also loving working as a team.
+I enjoy self-learning but I also love to work as a team.
 I believe getting your hands dirty is the best way to learn, and that actually doing something is a much better experience then just reading/watching lectures.